|Academic Year of Entry||2020/21|

 |Tuition Fee||Click here for more information|

-The Department of Linguistics and Translation offers programmes of study at both the undergraduate and postgraduate levels.
-Our programmes are designed to address the growing needs of Hong Kong and other Chinese communities for language professionals well versed in linguistics and language applications, translation and interpretation.
+The Department of Linguistics and Translation offers programmes of study at both the undergraduate and postgraduate levels designed to address the growing needs of Hong Kong and other Chinese communities for language professionals well versed in linguistics and language applications, translation and interpretation.

-In addition to the taught programmes mentioned above, the Department also offers research degree studies towards MPhil and PhD degrees in the core research areas of the Department.
+Research degree studies toward M.Phil. and Ph.D. degrees in the core research areas of the Department

-The Department encourages and promotes research in areas such as general linguistics, language applications or intelligent linguistic applications, and translation and interpretation studies.
-According to the QS World University Rankings by Subject, Linguistics at City University of Hong Kong has ranked among the top 50 universities worldwide for 6 consecutive years (from 2011 to 2016), and rose to 29th in 2016.
-Research emphases at the Department include corpus and empirical linguistics, computer-assisted language learning, computational linguistics, discourse analysis, interpreting, translation (machine and human), syntax, semantics, phonetics and terminology.
+The Department encourages and promotes research in such areas as general linguistics, language technology or intelligent linguistic applications and translation and interpretation studies.
+According to QS World University Rankings by Subject, Linguistics at City University of Hong Kong has been ranked among the top 50 universities worldwide for 9 consecutive years (from 2011 to 2019).
+Research emphases in the Department include corpus and empirical linguistics, computer-assisted language learning, computational linguistics, discourse analysis, interpreting, translation (machine and human), syntax, semantics, phonetics and terminology.

 The Department also maintains links with The Halliday Centre for Intelligent Applications of Language Studies (HCLS).
-The Department operates three laboratories.
-The Language and Cognition Laboratory (LCL) is one of the best equipped cognitive/neurocognitive laboratories for language studies in the region.
-It has all the necessary research tools, both basic and advanced, and state-of-the-art research facilities for carrying out cognitive/neurocognitive research in various aspects of language-related human cognitive capabilities.
+Besides, the Department is operating three laboratories.
+The Language and Cognition Laboratory (LCL) is established to be one of the best equipped cognitive/neurocognitive laboratories of language studies in the region.
+It has all the research tools, basic as well as advanced, and state-of-the-art research facilities for carrying out cognitive/neurocognitive research in various aspects of language-related human cognitive capabilities.
 The Phonetics Laboratory was established in 1995.
-The laboratory’s main research goals include the phonetics and typology of the sounds of Chinese dialects, phonetic explanations for sound changes in Chinese and phonetics in second language acquisition.
-It is equipped with a collection of research tools for investigating the acoustic, articulatory, perceptual and physiological properties of speech sounds.
-The Department also has a multi-purpose laboratory with the most advanced equipment and facilities designed for professional training in simultaneous and consecutive interpretation and for language learning.
+Its main research interests include phonetics and typology of the sounds of Chinese dialects, phonetic explanations for sound changes in Chinese, and phonetics in second language acquisition.
+It has a collection of research tools for investigation of the acoustical, articulatory, perceptual, and physiological properties of speech sounds.
+The Department also has a multipurpose simultaneous interpretation laboratory with the most advanced equipment and facilities designed for professional training in simultaneous and consecutive interpretation as well as for language learning.

-To be eligible for admission, you must satisfy the minimum entrance requirements.
+To be considered for admission, you must satisfy the minimum entrance requirements.

-During their first year, students will study a broad range of Gateway Education (GE), College core courses, as well as Department foundation-year courses in linguistics and translation.
+During their first year, students will study a broad range of Gateway Education (GE), College foundation and specified courses, as well as Department foundation-year courses in linguistics and translation.